 - how to calculate insurance needs

-Consumers are able to compare quotes from 10 different life insurance companies online and the 20% cashback offer from Insurance Watch means policies cost less than going direct to the insurers.
+Consumers are able to compare quotes from 10 different life insurance companies online and the 20%* Insurance Watch Reward offer means policies cost less than going direct to the insurers.

 “Our website is visited by a range of people who are shopping around and comparing policies.
 Therefore we get a good cross section of experiences, both positive and negative,” claims Wally Ripper.